runfinch/finch-website/docs/docs/getting-started/compose.md

         git clone https://github.com/runfinch/finch.git
         cd finch/contrib/hello-finch

-        # Add a Docker Compose File to the Directory
+        # Add a Compose File to the Directory
         @"
         services:
           hello-finch:
             image: hello-finch
             build: .
-        "@ > docker-compose.yml
+        "@ > compose.yaml
         ```

 2. Next we will run the service with `finch compose up`, if the container image